Veering triangulations and the Thurston norm: homology to isotopy: Introduction

+The work of Agol-Gu\'eritaud described in \Cref{sec_relwork} shows that our results apply in any closed 3-manifold supporting a pseudo-Anosov flow with no perfect fits.
+By results of Calegari, any atoroidal 3-manifold admitting an $\R$-covered taut foliation \cite[Corollary 5.3.16]{Cal00} or more generally a taut foliation with 1-sided branching \cite[Corollary 4.2.9]{Cal01} admits a pseudo-Anosov flow transverse to the foliation.
+By results of Fenley \cite[Theorem G and Theorem H]{Fen12} these flows have no perfect fits.
+Hence our theorem can be applied in any atoroidal manifold admitting an $\R$-covered foliation or more generally a taut foliation with one-sided branching.
+The result also applies to fibered hyperbolic 3-manifolds using Agol's original construction; another way to see this is by noting that the suspension flow of a pseudo-Anosov map is a pseudo-Anosov flow with no perfect fits.

+It is natural to ask to what extent Theorems \ref{thma} and \ref{thmb} can be used to compute $x$ and classify faces of $B_x(M)$.
+More specifically we can ask whether, given a taut surface in $M$, one can find a veering triangulation of a link exterior $\mr M$ in $M$ such that the filling $\mr M\to M$ satisfies the $\ge 3$ prongs condition.
+This remains unresolved for the time being but is the subject of work in progress by Chi Cheuk Tsang and the author.

-We now describe the proof of the Main Theorem.
-The containment $\C_\tau^\vee\subset \cone(\sigma_\tau)$ follows from \Cref{prop_carriedcriterion}, which is a combinatorial version of Mosher's Transverse Surface Theorem.
+We now describe the proofs of Theorems \ref{thma} and \ref{thmb}.
+The containment $\C_\tau^\vee\subset \cone(\sigma_\tau)$ in \Cref{thma} follows from \Cref{prop_carriedcriterion}, which is a combinatorial version of Mosher's Transverse Surface Theorem.
 The proof of \Cref{prop_carriedcriterion} relies on a result from \cite{LMT20} which we modify for our setting using techniques from our earlier paper \cite{Lan18}.
 The proof of the reverse containment is considerably more involved.
-In the course of the proof we take a taut surface $S$ representing a homology class in $\cone(\sigma_\tau)$ and systematically simplify the position of $S$ with respect to $\hbs$ via isotopies until it is carried by $\hbs$, proving the reverse containment and statement (ii) simultaneously.
-The process of simplification also requires keeping track of the position of $S$ with respect to two branched surfaces $B^s$ and $B^u$ associated to $\tau$, called the \emph{stable} and \emph{unstable branched surfaces}, respectively.
+In the course of the proof we take a taut surface $S$ representing a homology class in $\cone(\sigma_\tau)$ and systematically simplify the position of $S$ with respect to $\hbs$ via isotopies until it is carried by $\hbs$, proving the reverse containment and \Cref{thmb} simultaneously.
+The process of simplification also requires keeping track of the position of $S$ with respect to two branched surfaces $B^s$ and $B^u$ associated to $\tau$, respectively called the \emph{stable} and \emph{unstable branched surfaces}.
 Our bookkeeping is made possible by a process we introduce called \emph{flattening} which takes $S$ and places it in a regular neighborhood of $\hbs$ by an isotopy, essentially allowing us to think of $S$ as carried by $\hbs$ with positive and negative weights.
 This endows $S$ with a combinatorial notion of area which we can minimize.
 Then we show that area-minimality implies $S$ is carried by $\hbs$.